juanfont/headscale/docs/Running.md

 # Running headscale

+**Note:** The docs are currently out of date with the new 0.12.x releases, we are working on this.
+The _main_ change is that `headscale` must be running before using the CLI.

 ## Server configuration

 1. Download the headscale binary https://github.com/juanfont/headscale/releases, and place it somewhere in your $PATH or use the docker container